 The City determined to abandon two of these segments at the time the OCIT tunnel became fully operational on June 13, 2020.
 Segment 368243 will not be abandoned.
 On August 3, 2020, the segment was inspected and defects to the invert of the brick sewer were identified.
 As a result of the inspection that City was able to confirm that this segment was self-cleaning due to the high velocity flows.
 As a result, no additional cleaning was required for this segment.
 Invert repairs were made on September 24, 2020 and the segment was reinspected on September 29, 2020.
-This segment is schedule for CIPP lining rehabilitation in February 2021.
+This segment was lined in March 2021.